Top 10 Scholarship Friendly MBA Schools

 Diversity or Gender-based Scholarship

 Many top business schools over the globe prefer to have a diverse class of students on campus.
-To ensure that candidates from diverse backgrounds get equal opportunities to seek admission in these schools, the Diversity/Gender-based scholarships are offered.
+To ensure that candidates from diverse backgrounds get equal opportunities to seek admission in these schools, Diversity/Gender-based scholarships are offered.

 External MBA Scholarships